About Opioids

 Watch this short video to learn about some of the ways that young adults may encounter opioids and how to reduce the risk of non-medical use.

-Signs of Prescriptions Opioid Misuse
+Signs of Opioid Misuse

 It may be hard to see the signs of opioid misuse clearly, especially in someone you care about.
 But when you know what to look for, you can help protect them from opioid addiction and overdose–and support them in getting treatment.